 In the last 90 days, 24 listings have been listed, which means spaces might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
 About 33% of the office spaces in the Southeast Industrial District are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,320 sqft.
 Most buildings in this area are approximately 2 stories.
 Most buildings in this market were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Southeast Industrial District residents.
+Public administration is the dominant industry in this area.
+Commute by public transit is the most popular way to get to work amongst Southeast Industrial District occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.